BradTombers/ProjectOctopus/README.md

 Below is an outline of the top-level structure of this repository:

 <pre>
-ProjectOctopus/ <br>
+ProjectOctopus/
-├── dagster_university/  # Core module and related code for Dagster University.<br>
+├── dagster_university/  # Core module and related code for Dagster University.
-├── django_tutorial/     # Application and exercises from the Django tutorial.<br>
+├── django_tutorial/     # Application and exercises from the Django tutorial.
-├── etl/                 # Placeholder for future ETL projects<br>
-├── terraform/           # Placeholder for future Terraform configurations<br>
-├── utils/               # Placeholder for future utility scripts and helpers
+├── etl/                 # Placeholder for future ETL projects ├── terraform/           # Placeholder for future Terraform configurations ├── utils/               # Placeholder for future utility scripts and helpers
 </pre>